Laurel Bay elementary school closes after 60 years

 After 60 years, it’s now closing to move students and staff to the newer school on base.

-Galer is one of the oldest schools in Beaufort County, and one of the first in South Carolina to desegegrate.
+Galer is one of the oldest schools in Beaufort County, and one of the first in South Carolina to desegregate.

 “In 1961, the Marine Corps black marine corps servicemen at the time had to send their kids to the black schools in Beaufort,” said Alvin Settles, a retired speech teacher of 40 years.